gurbanovcavad/ImageProcessingApi/README.md

 * in the base64 string form

 ## Supported Input Types:
-* multipart/form-data format, where sends images via form submissions and add operations (text field) which is in the json form and then converted to json
+* multipart/form-data format, where the user sends images via form submissions and add operations (text field) which is in the json format and then converted to json
 * base64 string format, where user sends images and corressponding operations altogether

 ## Endpoints: